top of page

 Yearbook

 This committee prepares, proofreads, prints, and distributes the annual Groton Garden Club Yearbook.
 Unlike other garden club committees, this group meets from Oct.
 1 to Sept.
-30. The yearbooks are distributed before the first meeting.
+30. The yearbooks are distributed before the first meeting and available in PDF for members.

 bottom of page